 Arc de Triomphe: LAMARQUE on the west pillar

-The son of a deputy to the National Consituent Assembly, Jean Maximilien Lamarque joined the army as a grenadier in the 4th Battalion of Landes in January of 1792.
-In 1793, he was promoted to lieutenant in April, and then joined the Army of the Western Pyrenees and was promoted to captain the next month.
-He served with the infernal column of Latour d'Auvergne and was twice wounded.
-In August of 1794 he was selected to take the captured flags of the enemy to the convention, and after presenting the flags he was promoted to chef de bataillon.
+The son of a deputy to the National Constituent Assembly, Jean Maximilien Lamarque joined the army as a grenadier in the 4th Battalion of Landes in January of 1792.
+In 1793, he was promoted to lieutenant in April, and then joined the Army of the Western Pyrenees and was promoted to capitaine the next month.
+While there, Lamarque served with the infernal column of Latour d'Auvergne and was twice wounded.
+In August of 1794 he was selected to take the captured flags of the enemy to the National Convention, and after presenting the flags he was promoted to chef de bataillon.
 The next year Lamarque was promoted to chef de brigade.

 In 1803 General Lamarque joined the camp at Bayonne, and then in 1804 the camp at Brest.
 When war broke out in 1805 he took command of the 2nd Brigade of Desjardin's division in VII Corps.
-After participating in the campaign, the next year he followed Joseph Bonaparte and passed into the service of Naples.
-In June he fought against Fra Diavolo and served at the siege of Gaëte.
+After participating in the campaign of 1805, the next year he followed Joseph Bonaparte and passed into the service of Naples.
+In June he fought against Fra Diavolo and served at the siege of Gaeta.
 Next he seized Camerotta and battled the English at the cape of Licersa.

 Lamarque bounced around various commands before returning to Naples to resume the position of chief of staff to Murat in April of 1810.
 He was rewarded as a Baron of the Empire and served in Calabria before being sent to Lower Catalonia in Spain in late June.
 In January of 1812 he was present at Ordal and Altafulla, and then in November he fought at Ametta and Casa Massana.
 Lamarque won a victory at Banolas in June of 1813, and then took part in the rescue of Tarragona that August.

 After Napoleon's abdication in 1814, General Lamarque was put on non-activity but then rewarded as a Knight of Saint Louis.
 When Napoleon returned for the Hundred Days, Lamarque was given command of a division but then transferred to take command of the Army of the Loire.
 With this force he won at Rocheservière against the Royalists in June and then signed a peace treaty with them.
-Nonetheless, Napoleon abdicated again and Lamarque was proscribed.
-He left France and retired to Brussels and then Amsterdam, finally returning to France in October of 1818 once authorized.
-He became active in politics during the 1820s and was recognized as a defender of the people, and his death in 1832 contributed to the riots of June of 1832.
+Nevertheless, Napoleon abdicated again after Waterloo and Lamarque was proscribed.
+Lamarque left France and retired to Brussels and then Amsterdam, finally returning to France in October of 1818 once authorized.

 - Six, Georges.
 Dictionnaire Biographique des Généraux & Amiraux Français de la Révolution et de l'Empire (1792-1814).
 Paris: Gaston Saffroy, 2003.